lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

 Course Recap
 =============

 Here's a list of things that I wish everyone could remember from an introductory programming course.
+Software is not written only to compile and run.
+It must be written so that others can read and maintain it.
+Those *others* include yourself 6 or more months after you wrote the program.

 The 80/20 rule in programming